MystenLabs/sui/sdk/wallet-adapter/packages/wallet-standard/README.md

 ### Implementing features

-Features are standard methods that can be used by consumers to interact with the wallet.
-For Sui wallets, we expect the following features to be implemented:
+Features are standard methods consumers can use to interact with a wallet.
+To be listed in the Sui wallet adapter, you must implement the following features in your wallet:

 - `standard:connect` - Used to initiate a connection to the wallet.
 - `sui:signAndExecuteTransaction` - Used to prompt the user to sign a transaction, then submit it for execution to the blockchain.